Skip to content

 Recovering The Past asserts that anyone who has lost a loved one to war has not just been affected by it, but has also become the victim of it.

-The post-conflict victims of wars have no dedicated national memorials.
-With very few exceptions, the survivors of war – service personnel and non-combatants alike – are buried in millions of largely anonymous graves in cemeteries across the world.
-Irrespective of their contribution and sacrifice to their nation’s war effort, they are a metaphorical army of largely-forgotten people.
+These victims of war have no dedicated national memorials.
+With very few exceptions, the survivors of war – service personnel and non-combatants alike – are buried in millions of largely anonymous graves, in cemeteries across the world.
+Irrespective of their contribution, sacrifice and suffering through their nation’s war effort, they are a metaphorical army of largely-forgotten people.

-Throughout this exhibition’s accompanying text, are the poignant testimonies of wars’ victims.
+This exhibition’s text panels include the poignant testimonies of wars’ victims.
 Sobering and often direct, their words are a likely premonition of the consequences of all future conflicts.